 If you are taking the Symbolic Logic Challenge Exam, you do not need to sign up for Phil 205 beforehand.

 Do not worry about saving a spot for yourself in the course.
-If you do not do well on the challenge exam and you still need to take Phil 205, then Professor Peschard will add you even if the course is full.
+If you do not do well on the challenge exam and you still need to take Phil 205, then Professor Islami will add you even if the course is full.

 You may take the Challenge Exam if you fall into one of these categories: